What’s Really Causing Bad Reviews for Ecommerce Businesses?

 Unless you have a very well-optimized picking process, this is a situation that will naturally lead to mispicked items.

 Tools and equipment customers most likely to complain about ordered products being out of stock or on backorder

-Perhaps understandably, given these retailers are more likely to sell products that they don’t actually hold in stock, reviewers in this industry were twice as likely as others to complain about out-of-stock products or products being back ordered.
+Perhaps understandably, given these retailers are more likely to sell products that they don’t actually hold in stock, reviewers in this sector were twice as likely as others to complain about out-of-stock products or products being back-ordered.

 There are two ways retailers can deal with, depending on the problem: